na-na-hi/renget/archive/tgslop.md

 ## FAQs

 >{feature} isn't working!
 Put the statement early in the prompt, put it in scare quotes, find redundant ways to state it throughout the prompt.
+Eliminate any prompts that might contradict it or cancel it out.
 If necessary you may have to change the style/artist to one with more precedent for the feature.

 >It only does portraits, not full body!
 Describe the footwear in detail, describe the floor/ground around them, describe their surroundings in a way that forces it to zoom out, describe actions, like walking, that want to show the legs/feet.
 In general prioritize the surroundings primarily and the subject secondarily.